Covid-19 Updates & Information

 If you need to get in touch with an STC Supervisor between the hours of 4 pm – 8 am on any day of the week, call (607) 376-7526 x101.
 For issues that arise Monday through Friday, 8 am – 4 pm, please contact your Care Manager.
 For health-related emergencies, please dial 911.

-This is where the most recent updates can be found as we assess this rapidly evolving situation.
-This page was last updated @ 11:30 AM on August 31, 2021
+Below you can find the most recent updates as we assess this rapidly evolving situation.
+This page was last updated on January 6, 2022.

 The State Department of Health has also authorized a third Covid-19 vaccine dose for New yorkers with compromised immune systems.
 Following the CDC’s recommendation, eligible New Yorkers can receive their third vaccine dose 28 days after the completion of their two-dose vaccine series, effective immediately.